Shanbashir1/Better-Health-Care/README.md

 <img src="docs/readme-images/homepage-2.png" alt = "Home Page" style="height:400px; width: 100%;">

 + The homepage includes a image of a patient and a doctor having a consultation.
-The image was improted from pexels.com
+The image was imported from pexels.com
 + The homepage has some text to reflect to the user as why they should choose the clinic.
-The text is a small paragraphy showing the user data and feature of clinic.
+The text is a small paragraph showing the user data and feature of clinic.
 + The hompage is a simple page with a good color contrast, it is simple and easy to navigate to other pages.
 + The background color is a white background and the remaining color contrast is of those from the header and footer.
-+ Bootstrap 4 was used to design the Home page with some minor adjustments using internal CSS.
++ Bootstrap was used to design the Home page with some minor adjustments using internal CSS.

 ### About Us Page
 <img src="docs/readme-images/about-1.png" alt = "About Us" style="height:800px; width: 50%;">